WheatonCS/Lexos/test/test_suite/Cutter/milestone/README.md

 ## Test file: catBobcat.txt

-0. UPLOAD catBobcat.txt
+1. Upload catBobcat.txt

-1. CUT:
+2. Under the "Prepare" menu, select "Cut"

-	- Select Cut by Milestones
+3. Set the cut mode to "Milestones"

-	- Type in "cat"
+4. Set the "Milestone" to "cat"

-Results:
+5. Click "Apply"

-- After the cut you should have 10 segments, cut on the string "cat"
+6. You should now have 10 documents, each a segment of the original, cut on the string "cat"

-- ResultFiles_catBobcat
+Results: ResultFiles_catBobcat

 ## Test file: catCaterpillar.txt

-0. UPLOAD catCaterpillar.txt
+1. Upload catCaterpillar.txt

-1. CUT:
+2. Under the "Prepare" menu, select "Cut"

-	- Select Cut by Milestones
+3. Set the cut mode to "Milestones"

-	- Type in " cat " (cat surrounded by spaces)
+4. Set the "Milestone" to " cat " (cat surrounded by spaces)

-Results:
+5. Click "Apply"

-- After the cut you should have 5 segments, cut on the string " cat " (caterpillar should be intact)
+6. You should now have 5 documents, each a segment of the original, cut on the string " cat " (caterpillar should be intact)

-- ResultFiles_catCaterpillar
+Results: ResultFiles_catCaterpillar